Scaling accessibility compliance at VA.gov through community and culture

 - Vision: Every disabled Veteran and caregiver has guaranteed access to equitable, easy to use, self-service tools without needing to request accommodations.

-- Mission: Empower product teams to collaborate with disabled Veterans and caregivers by enhancing the culture and tools used to co-create and maintain services that are accessible beyond compliance.
+- Mission: Empower product teams to collaborate with disabled Veterans and caregivers by enhancing the culture and tools used to co-create and maintain services that are compliant.

 Prioritizing meaningful metrics